Best Places to See the Northern Lights

 Where to see the Nordic Northern Lights

-The further you travel in the Nordic countries to the Lapland region of Finland, Sweden and Norway, the better the chances of watching the Northern Lights.
-Also, Iceland and Greenland are popular destinations close to the Arctic Circle at 66 degrees north latitude.
+The further you travel in the Nordic countries to the Lapland region of Finland, Sweden, and Norway, the better your chances of seeing the Northern Lights.
+Iceland and Greenland are popular destinations close to the Arctic Circle at 66 degrees north latitude.

 Best places to watch the Northern Lights